Next Level Fermentation

 Make yourself at home

 Arrive in the stunning River Cottage Cookery School to a taster of what’s come.
-A breakfast snack featuring some of the things you’ll be making throughout the day will be offered as Rachel talks you through the science of fermentation.
+A breakfast snack featuring some of the things you’ll be making throughout the day will be offered as Rachel talks you through the science of fermentation and how you can use fermented foods to boost gut health.

-Next you'll culture some cream which we’ll shake into butter.
 Rachel will talk you through the benefits of fermenting dairy and nuts – for both taste and health.
-Then, you’ll make a vegan cheese using fermented nuts.
+Then, you’ll make a vegan cheese using fermented nuts and seeds.
+In this session, you’ll learn all about the difference between prebiotics and probiotics, and how you can get a healthy balance in your diet.

 We’ll then move into fermented drinks and tonics, making a seasonal fruit mead as well as homemade vinegar featuring fruit scraps and local honey.